 Your trainer should be keeping track of your rest times, tempo, current body weight, what you’ve been eating, how much you’ve been sleeping, what stress you are currently under and definitely be recording what weights you are lifting on a weekly basis!

 If they aren’t keeping track of things how do they know if you are progressing?
+If your trainer isn’t recording your workout stats trust me you have a rookie on your hands…or a coach that just doesn’t care.

 Final Note: Hopefully as you read through this you realize your trainer is none of these things and you have a newfound respect for awesome your trainer is.
-If however you read through this and realize they are guilty for most of the above then it’s probably time to break up with your trainer!
+If however you read through this and realize they are guilty of most of the above then it’s probably time to break up with your trainer!
 Of course, if you love your trainer and you are seeing great results then who cares right!
 I just don’t want you throwing away your $80 or so an hour with someone who isn’t going to help you achieve your goals!

 While there are a lot of bad trainers, there are just as many bad clients out there.
 My next post will be on how you can tell if you are a bad personal training client or not.
-Yes this is a thing…a major thing!
+Yes, this is a thing…a major thing!